arafatm/arafatm.github.io/_articles/games/swtor/class_order.md

 he was assigned.
 Unfortunately, the camp is in the center of a massive slave rebellion.
 Investigate the rebel slave camp near the unfinished colossus for clues as to where to find the Republic noble.
+- Lady Dak-Ah has Altaca
+- Navy Sgt Wallax wants to arrest you.
+Sent by Tarro Blood

 Family Cleansing: Your second bounty in the race to join the Great Hunt is for the Imperial Navy, or rather an Imperial admiral by the name of Fraabaal.
 It’s time to find out the details of the job.
 Talk to Admiral Fraabaal at his office in Kaas City.
+- Fraabaal wants you to kill his daugther, Vereta, a Sith working for Lord Grathan

 The Spy Game: Your final bounty for entry into the Great Hunt is a job for Imperial Intelligence Central Command in the Citadel.
 Speak to Captain Medle